temporalio/documentation/docs/production-readiness/develop.md

 Enabling this option in the Temporal Cloud UI adds an authorization header to each request sent to the Codec Server endpoint that you set.

 In your Codec Server implementation, verify the signature on this access token (in your authorization header) against the JWKS endpoint provided to you. <!--Is this process defined? when a customer signs up for temporal cloud, do we provide them with the JWKS as part of the onboarding process?-->
-If you want to unpack the claims in your token to add additional checks on whether the user has valid access to the namespace and payloads they are trying to access, you can implement it using Auth0 SDKs, middleware, or one of the third-party libraries at JWT.io.
+If you want to unpack the claims in your token to add additional checks on whether the user has valid access to the Namespace and payloads they are trying to access, you can implement it using Auth0 SDKs, middleware, or one of the third-party libraries at JWT.io.
 The claims in the token provided from Temporal Cloud UI contain the following detail:

-- `id`: Email ID of the person requesting access to the payloads.
+- `id`: Email identifier of the person requesting access to the payloads.
-- `<namespace name>: <permissions>`: Namespace name and read/write permissions to the namespace.
+- `<namespace name>: <permissions>`: Namespace name and read/write permissions to the Namespace.
 For example:

   ```json
   mynamespace:read